ankostis/jsonschema/docs/creating.rst

     Retrieve the validator appropriate for validating the given schema.

-    Uses the :validator:`$schema` property that should be present in the given schema to look up the appropriate validator.
+    Uses the :rule:`$schema` property that should be present in the given schema to look up the appropriate validator.

     :argument schema: the schema to look at